ErykHalicki/ErykHalicki/README.md

 I'm currently working on Autonomous Underwater Vehicles as the software lead of UBCO's Marine Design team.
 ## 🧑‍🚀 Favorite Projects 🧑‍🚀

-* <a href="https://github.com/marinedesign/software-team">UBCO Marine Robotics</a>, AUV design competition, personally focusing on SLAM and Automated Planning
+* <a href="https://github.com/marinedesign/software-team">UBCO Marine Robotics</a>, AUV design competition, personally focusing on SLAM and Navigation
 * <a href="https://github.com/Stargor14/carnosaMNIST"> carnosaMNIST </a>, a CNN used to classify handwritten digits, trained using neural evolution methods.
 Written from scratch in C++
 * <a href="https://github.com/Stargor14/AiSnake">AI_Snake</a>, Dijkstra's Pathfinding implemented into the classic snake game
 * <a href="https://github.com/Stargor14/barryDrone">BARRY_Drone</a>, a WIP autonomous drone project